Street Survivors: Plane crash

 On October 20, 1977, only three days after the release of Street Survivors, and five shows into their most successful headlining tour to date, Lynyrd Skynyrd's chartered Convair CV-300 ran out of fuel near the end of their flight from Greenville, South Carolina, where they had just performed at the Greenville Memorial Auditorium, to LSU in Baton Rouge, Louisiana.
 Though the pilots attempted an emergency landing on a small airstrip, the plane crashed in a forest five miles (8 km) northeast of Gillsburg, Mississippi.
 Ronnie Van Zant, Steve Gaines, Cassie Gaines, assistant road manager Dean Kilpatrick, pilot Walter McCreary, and co-pilot William Gray, were killed on impact.
 The other band members (Collins, Rossington, Wilkeson, Powell, Pyle, and Hawkins), tour manager Ron Eckerman, and road crew survived, but suffered serious injuries.

 Following the crash and the ensuing press, Street Survivors became the band's second platinum album and reached No. 5 on the U.S. album chart.
 The single "What's Your Name?" reached No. 13 on the single airplay charts in January 1978.

 The original cover sleeve for Street Survivors had featured a photograph of the band standing on a city street with all its buildings engulfed in flames, some near the center nearly obscuring Steve Gaines's face.
 After the plane crash, this cover became highly controversial.
 Out of respect for the deceased (and at the request of Teresa Gaines, Steve's widow), MCA Records withdrew the original cover and replaced it with a similar image of the band against a simple black background, which was on the back cover of the original sleeve.
 An urban legend has long claimed that only those band members touched by flame in the photograph were killed in the crash, but this is not true (flame appears to touch nearly all band members).
-Thirty years later, for the deluxe CD version of Street Survivors, the original "flames" cover was restored.
+The original "flames" cover was restored for the Deluxe Edition.

+Critical reception

+Robert Christgau stated: "Some rock deaths are irrelevant, while others make a kind of sense because the artists involved so obviously long to transcend (or escape) their own mortality.
+But for Ronnie Van Zant, life and mortality were the same thing--there was no way to embrace one without at least keeping company with the other.
+So it makes sense that 'That Smell' is the smell of death, or that in 'You Got That Right' Van Zant boasts that he'll never be found in an old folks' home.
+As with too many LPs by good road bands, each side here begins with two strong cuts and then winds down.
+The difference is that the two strong cuts are very strong and the weak ones gain presence with each listen.
+I'm not just being sentimental.
+I know road bands never make their best album the sixth time out, and I know Van Zant had his limits.
+But I mourn him not least because I suspect that he had more good music left in him than Bing and Elvis put together."